 WHAT DOES THIS INFORMATION MEAN?

 As you can see by the table, our system had no violations.
-We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.

 INFORMATION ON LEAD